alexandern17/test-readme/orchestration-app-readme/README.md

 # Orchestration optimization example

-This example app demonstrates how to use the ochestration optimization feature in the Thunderhead SDK.
+This example app demonstrates how to use the orchestration optimization feature in the Thunderhead SDK.

 For the tutorial to set up this example app, see [here](https://na5.thunderhead.com/one/help/conversations/how-do-i/mobile/android-orchestrations/one_integrate_mobile_android_orch_intro/).

 ## How to run